webcompere/java-test-gadgets/README.md

 | [Execute Test Classes in Parallel](#parallel-test-execution) | Extends the `Enclosed` runner to run all enclosed tests in parallel. | JUnit 4        |
 | [Execute Custom Code Before `@Nested` test in JUnit 5](#beforeachnested-custom-lifecycle-hook) | Where there are multiple child tests and there's a need to reset state between them | Jupiter        |

 **Note:** the examples below are often simplified.
 Please read the source code of the unit tests for this project for more ideas.

+Further ideas and examples can be found in [Examples.md](Examples.md).

 ## Retries